noway/hackathonstarter/README.md

 # Hackathon Starter
-Generates an Express + TypeScript boilerplate and deploy it to an EC2 instance via GitHub Actions.
+Generates an Express + TypeScript project and deploy it to an EC2 instance via GitHub Actions.

 ## Usage
 ```bash